Texas Child Support Overview

 In Texas, child support is calculated based on a percentage of the paying spouse’s (obligor) net income.
 Texas does not take into consideration the payee spouse’s (obligee) income or the income of the obligor’s spouse.
-The obligor’s income includes, but is not limited to all of the wages and salaries earned (including tips and overtime), self-employment income, social security or disability benefits, worker’s compensation, retirement benefits, and spousal maintenance (formerly known as alimony).
-However, social security taxes, income taxes, union dues, and cost of health care are all deducted from the obligor’s income BEFORE calculating child support.
+The obligor’s income includes but is not limited to all the wages and salaries earned (including tips and overtime), self-employment income, social security or disability benefits, worker’s compensation, retirement benefits, and spousal maintenance (formerly known as alimony).
+However, social security taxes, income taxes, union dues, and health care costs are all deducted from the obligor’s income BEFORE calculating child support.

-Many believe that if they are unemployed, then they do not have to pay child support.
+Many believe that they do not have to pay child support if they are unemployed.
 However, the court can still order child support based on the current minimum wage as if the obligor was employed.

 How to Pay Child Support

 Child support is most often paid in one of two ways:

 - The obligor pays the child support themselves